GSM and microns. Whatever are they?

-You may have heard these words banded about when people talk about print but don’t have a clue what they mean.
+You may have heard GSM and microns banded about when people talk about print but don’t have a clue what they mean.
 That’s okay because today I’m going to let you in to a little secret and tell you what they mean and the difference between the two.

 In Europe, paper is measured in GSM.
 This stands for ‘Grams per Square Metre’ and means exactly that, for example, how many grams a single sheet of paper weighs measuring 1m x 1m.